cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 - Provides viewing and updating complete metadata on datasets, enabling traceability to resolve data issues and to improve data quality.

-- Collects usage metrics about datasets so that you know which datasets are being used the most.
+- Collects usage metrics about datasets so that you know which datasets are being used most often.

-- Provides the ability to designate tags as preferred so that teams can easily find and tag datasets.
+- Provides the ability to designate certain tags as "preferred" so that teams can easily find and tag datasets.

 - Allows users to preview data directly in the UI.